Recovery Tips After Taking the Abortion Pill

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.

 The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The all-inclusive cost of $380 covers your provider appointment, ultrasound, medications, and follow-up visit.
-Your follow-up is typically scheduled 1 to 2 weeks after your initial visit to confirm the abortion is complete.
+The $380 cost covers everything: your provider visit, ultrasound, both medications, and your follow-up.
+Your follow-up is typically scheduled 1 to 2 weeks after your first visit to confirm the abortion is complete.

 How long will I bleed after the abortion pill?

-Heavy bleeding typically lasts 3 to 5 hours after taking misoprostol.
-Lighter bleeding or spotting may continue for 1 to 3 weeks.
+Heavy bleeding typically lasts 3 to 5 hours after taking misoprostol, and lighter bleeding or spotting may continue for 1 to 3 weeks.
 Your first normal period should return within 4 to 6 weeks.

 Can I take ibuprofen for cramping?

 Yes.
 Ibuprofen is the recommended pain medication for abortion pill cramping.
-You can take up to 800 mg every 6 to 8 hours.
-Start taking it 30 minutes before misoprostol for the best results.
+You can take up to 800 mg every 6 to 8 hours, and it works best if you start 30 minutes before taking misoprostol.

 When can I go back to work?

 Most patients return to work within 1 to 2 days.
-Plan to rest on the day you take misoprostol, as that is when the heaviest cramping and bleeding occur.
+Plan to rest on the day you take misoprostol, since that is when the heaviest cramping and bleeding happen.

 Can I use a tampon after the abortion pill?

 No. Use pads only for at least 2 weeks after the abortion pill.
-Avoid tampons, menstrual cups, or anything inserted into the vagina to reduce the risk of infection.
+Tampons, menstrual cups, or anything else inserted into the vagina can raise the risk of infection.

 When can I have sex after the abortion pill?

-Wait at least 1 to 2 weeks before having vaginal intercourse.
-This gives your cervix time to close fully and reduces the risk of infection.
+Wait at least 1 to 2 weeks before having vaginal sex.
+This gives your cervix time to close fully and lowers the risk of infection.
 The provider will confirm the timeline at your follow-up visit.

 Is it normal to see blood clots?

 Yes.
-Passing blood clots, including some that may be large, is a normal part of the abortion pill process.
-This is how the medication works.
-Contact the clinic only if you are soaking through two or more thick pads per hour for two or more consecutive hours.
+Passing blood clots, including some large ones, is a normal part of the abortion pill process and a sign the medication is doing its job.
+Contact the clinic only if you are soaking through two or more thick pads per hour for two or more hours in a row.

 When should I call the clinic after taking the abortion pill?

-Call the clinic if you experience heavy bleeding (soaking two or more thick pads per hour for two or more hours), fever above 100.4°F lasting more than 24 hours, severe pain not relieved by ibuprofen, foul-smelling discharge, or no bleeding at all within 24 hours of taking misoprostol.
-For severe symptoms such as heavy bleeding, uncontrolled pain, or signs of ectopic pregnancy, go to your nearest emergency room immediately rather than waiting to call the clinic.
+Call the clinic if you have heavy bleeding (soaking two or more thick pads per hour for two or more hours), a fever above 100.4°F lasting more than 24 hours, severe pain that ibuprofen does not relieve, foul-smelling discharge, or no bleeding at all within 24 hours of taking misoprostol.
+For severe symptoms like heavy bleeding, uncontrolled pain, or signs of ectopic pregnancy, go to your nearest emergency room right away instead of waiting to call.